-Home | Computer | Web Browser – History, purpose, working of Web Browsers
+Home | Computer | Web Browser โ€“ History, Purpose, Architecture, Working of Web Browsers

-Web Browser – History, purpose, working of Web Browsers
+Web Browser โ€“ History, Purpose, Architecture, Working of Web Browsers

 August 6, 2022

-What if web browser?
+What is web browser?

-A web browser is software used to search and view web pages on the internet.
-The web browser displays information on the web page on the user’s screen after fetching it from the web server.
+A web browser is software used to search and view web pages on internet.
+After fetching it from the web server, the web browser displays information on the userโ€™s screen.
 A web acts as an interface between the user and the internet.
 The web browser can display text and graphics to the user.

 Image showing the Popular web browser

 The browser contracts a web server and sends a request for the required information.
 The web server finds out the information for the requested web page and sends this information to the web browser.
-The browser gets the information and then shows it on the user’s computer.
+The browser gets the information and then shows it on the userโ€™s computer.

-History of Web browser
+History of Web Browsers

-Purpose of web browser
+Purpose of web Browser

 The purpose of a web browser is to retrieve, present, and traverse information resources on the World Wide Web.
 An information resource is identified by a Uniform Resource Locator (URL) and may be a web page, image, video, or other piece of content.